ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

   `aggregated`|returns summary, aggregated or distribution like responses per collection.
   `record`|returns details for every row.

-  For those cases where a Beacon prefers to return records with less, not all, attributes, different strategies have been considered, e.g.: keep non-mandatory attributes empty, or Beacon to provide a minimal record definition, but these strategies still need to be tested in real world cases and hence no design decision has been taken yet.
+  For cases where a Beacon prefers to return records with less attributes, different strategies have been considered, e.g.: keep non-mandatory attributes empty, or Beacon to provide a minimal record definition, but these strategies still need to be tested in real world cases and hence no design decision has been taken yet.

-* **securityLevels:** All access levels supported by the Beacon.
+* **securityLevels:** Access levels supported by the Beacon.
 Any combination is valid, as every option would apply to different parts of the Beacon.
 Available options are:

   security level | description
   ---------------|------------